 The most effective way to express something that people understand is to use the simplest language possible.
 This book is a great introduction to meditation especially if you are new to it or find it confusing.

 The focus of this book is in Vipassana meditation (also known as insight meditation).
 In Vipassana meditation, you cultivate two mental qualities in a balanced ratio — awareness and concentration.
 Both are needed for meditation.

 This book teaches you how to deal with distractions when meditating, what to do with your body and mind, where to sit, and more.
 If you are someone who needs a detailed yet simple guide on how to meditate, this is the book for you.

 This book gives you everything you need to know about meditation.

 From posture to working with your breath, this book explores meditation in-depth and offers many meditation approaches and insights.
-Not only is this a great introduction for beginners who find their meditation practices challenging will also find this book useful.
+Not only is this a great introduction for beginners but for people who find their meditation practices challenging, they will also find this book useful.